 Kim’s recent album “It Feels Like” debuted at #2 on Billboard Classical Charts and confronts the multiplicity of truths behind memories and identity.
 It features world premiere recordings of works written for her by Daniel Bernard Roumain (DBR), Pauchi Sasaki, Angélica Negrón, and Sophia Jani.
 Drawing from the album and its themes, Kim additionally created a 4-night performance and conversation series, also titled “It Feels Like,” as an Artist-in-Residence at WNYC’s The Greene Space.

-Most known as the creator of music-theater work Murakami Music, she has also recorded an album of Fred Hersch’s rare concert music, and gave a TEDx talk in 2017.
-She has been presented at The Kennedy Center, Lincoln Center, Asia Society Texas Center, 92nd St Y, and many more.
+She has also created music-theater work Murakami Music, recorded an album of Fred Hersch’s rare concert music, and gave a TEDx talk in 2017.
+Kim has been presented at The Kennedy Center, Lincoln Center, Asia Society Texas Center, 92nd St Y, and many more.

 Kim holds a Master of Music degree from the Manhattan School of Music.
 She currently serves on the Board of Trustees for New York Foundation for the Arts and is co-founder of bespoken, a mentorship program for female-identifying and non-binary musicians.
 Her teachers past and present include Elena Arseniev, Anthony de Mare, and Rosemary Caviglia.